 What is the ICEHOTEL Sweden?

-The ICEHOTEL Sweden is a hotel made entirely of ice and snow located in Jukkasjärvi, Sweden.
+The ICEHOTEL Sweden is a hotel made entirely of ice and snow in Jukkasjärvi, Sweden.
 It is the world’s largest ice hotel and was opened in 1989.
-Every year, the hotel is rebuilt using only natural materials such as snow and ice from the nearby Torne River.
+The hotel is rebuilt yearly using only natural materials, such as snow and ice, from the nearby Torne River.

 Equal parts architecture and art, the hotel is designed and created by a new team every year — and it’s become so famous that artists are now submitting their proposals a full year ahead.